-[List all matters with which you disagree]
+[List all matters with which you disagree.]

 When you have had time to study these matters, I suggest we should meet to discuss ways of dealing with them.
-[Add, if using JCT 98, IFC 98 or MW 98:] Article 3 of the contract prevents me from disregarding or overruling any certificate or instruction given by the architect previously engaged to administer this contract.
+[Add, if using SBC, IC, ICD, MW or MWD:] Clause 3.5 [substitute '3.4' when using IC or ICD or 'article 3' when using MW or MWD] of the contract prevents me from disregarding or overruling any certificate, decision or instruction given by the architect previously engaged to administer this contract.
+The effect of that seems to be that if, as in this instance, it becomes necessary to change a previous decision, the contractor will be entitled to payment for the change.

-To contractor client, if disagreeing with former architect's decisions This letter is only suitable for use with WCD 98
+To contractor client, if disagreeing with former architect's decisions This letter is only suitable for use with DB

 I have examined all the drawings and documents handed to me on appointment and I have visited site.
 I note that the Employer's Requirements contain a substantial number of relatively detailed drawings produced by the employer's consultant.
-There are a number of matters which give me cause for concern, but presumably there is little which can be done about it at this stage:
+There are a number of matters which give me cause for concern and, although I note clause 2.11 of the contract which states that you are not to be responsible for the contents of the Employer's Requirements or for verifying the adequacy of any design contained in them, I believe that the problems should be brought to the notice of the employer and instructions sought.

-[List all matters with which you disagree]
+[List all matters with which you disagree.]

-When you have had time to study these matters, I suggest we should meet to discuss ways of dealing with them.
+When you have had time to study these matters, I suggest we should meet to discuss the best way to approach the employer.